 I think this opinion is shortsighted anyway, as it’s too focused on what this machine doesn’t have or what it isn’t vs what it does have and what it is.

-It’s not an E61 group machine for example, and E61 machines are really popular due to their temperature stability – but this Sage DB has a saturated group, which is kept at a constant temperature via the PID controlled boiler, and this scenario has the potential to be even better for temperature stability than an E61!
+It’s not an E61 group machine for example, and E61 machines are really popular due to their temperature stability – nevertheless this Sage DB has a saturated group, which is kept at a constant temperature via the PID controlled boiler, and this scenario has the potential to be even better for temperature stability than an E61!

-The a lot of likely issues within this sort of period are going to be O-rings need swapping out, or the solenoid valve.
+The a lot of likely issues within this kind of period are going to be O-rings need swapping out, or the solenoid valve.
 Both of which are easily accessible, cheap, and easy to replace.

-Likewise, probably because they’ve figured out that these machines aren’t that difficult to get parts for and to tinker with, many of the espresso coffee machine repair and maintenance folk will offer to repair & maintain the Dual Boiler.
+Likewise, probably because they’ve figured out that these machines aren’t that difficult to get parts for and to tinker with, numerous of the espresso coffee machine repair and maintenance folk will offer to repair & maintain the Dual Boiler.

 You may be aware of the Slayer espresso machines, the single group version of which will set you back the best part of ten grand, including VAT.

-However, guess what?
+Nevertheless, guess what?
 The Sage Dual Boiler has a needle valve… Only it’s on the dedicated hot water spout, not on the group.

-But some clever bugger realised that by simply simply pulling off three water pipes with needle nose pliers and swapping their position, you can work with the water flow knob as the flow control, and you can then pull “slayer shots”.
+But some clever bugger realised that by literally simply pulling off three water pipes with needle nose pliers and swapping their position, you can work with the water flow knob as the flow control, and you can then pull “slayer shots”.

 Check Price - Shop Coffee